craftercms/docs/source/content-authors/content-authors-navigating-studio.rst

 ^^^^^^^
 The Sidebar menu/panel allows for browsing all site content in the system.
 This includes Pages, Components and Documents.

-* The "View" menu will allow selections of separate site properties.
 * The menu width can be resized freely by the user.
 * Users can have multiple tree paths open at the same time.
 * If closed, the menu should retain it's last state when re-opened.
 * Clicking the **Sidebar** menu button a second time, or clicking anywhere off the menu will close the menu with the following exceptions:

     * Any action executed by a right click in the menu should be allowed to complete without closing the menu (e.g.: a copy/paste operation or a delete operation.)
     * The top level blocks "Pages, Components, Documents" can be hidden from users based on their privilege settings.
 * The Sidebar menu panel can be stretched and will remember where you set the length and width on your browser